ahungryhipster/ahungryhipster.github.io/_posts/2014-06-15-nashville-favorites.md

 Tip: if there's no spot in front, park in the Noshville lot behind, I've never gotten ticketed (shh!).

-**2PM: Barista Parlor**, weekends are always busy.
-But if you go at odd hours, you can always find a spot without feeling suffocated.
+**2PM: Barista Parlor**, weekends are always busy, but if you go at odd hours, you can always find a spot without feeling suffocated.
 Treat yourself, get a macaroon.

 ![BP.jpg](/images/BP.jpg)
 Tip: Don't come here if you need an outlet.